 Signs of Indoctrination by a Cult, Church or Religious Organisation.

-Religious indoctrination can be difficult to identify, as it often begins at a young age and is reinforced incrementally over time.
-However, there are common indicators that a person has been indoctrinated including all-or-nothing thinking, reluctance to question authority, an intense fear of punishment, and a lack of empathy for those who do not share the same beliefs.
+You might find it difficult to identify religious indoctrination.
+Indoctrination often commences at a young age and those responsible reinforce it over time.
+‘All-or-nothing’ thinking, a reluctance to question authority, intense fear of punishment and a lack of empathy for non-believers are all signs of indoctrination.
 Cults and churches use a range of techniques to manipulate you including, but not limited to,

-• Monitoring your activity or regulating aspects of your health or body including, for example, what you wear or what you eat;
+- Monitoring your activity or regulating aspects of your health or body including what you wear or what you eat;

-• A position on sexuality that is repressive and shaming, usually forbidding certain activities and restricting others or describing them in pathological terms like addiction.
-Often the organisation is opposed to LGBTQ culture and certainly non-affirming of queer sexuality;
+- A position on sexuality that is repressive and shaming, usually forbidding certain activities and restricting others or describing them in pathological terms like addiction.
+Often the organisation opposes LGBTQ culture and certainly does not affirm queer sexuality;

-These characteristics actually mirror those of coercive control, a pattern of controlling and manipulative behaviour that occurs in interpersonal relationships which are abusive.
-Indoctrination is a form of institutionalised coercive control.
+These characteristics actually mirror those of coercive control, a pattern of controlling, manipulative behaviour that occurs in abusive relationships.
+Indoctrination is a form of institutionalised coercive control that becomes clearer when recovering from religious trauma.

 Keep in mind that this is a list of the common tactics of indoctrination into a cult or religion.
 Not all of these need to be occurring for abuse to exist.
 If even one or two are present it can be an indication that abuse is taking place.
-It is abusive because the expression of power by the stronger institution creates a vulnerability of self-doubt that reduces your capacity to consent.
+The expression of power by the stronger institution creates a vulnerability of self-doubt that reduces your capacity to consent.
 This is akin to gaslighting in interpersonal relationships.

 Symptoms of Psychological Distress that Cause Religious Trauma.

 Abusive religious bodies prioritise the institution over the individual.
-The harmful psychological effects of this manipulation on you can include:
+The harmful psychological effects of this manipulation will become more apparent when recovering from religious trauma.
+They can include:

-• Feelings of unworthiness or the fear of eternal punishment and thoughts of being constantly being watched or judged;
+- Feelings of unworthiness or the fear of eternal punishment and thoughts of being watched or judged;

 Religious conditioning can have a significant adverse impact on your sexuality.
-Most religious teachings support abstinence before marriage, disapproval of certain sexual pleasures, as well as promoting a strict binary view of gender and sexuality with no acceptance of polyamory or bisexuality, for example.
-These requirements stunt the development of healthy and fulfilling sexual relationships, leading to a sense of disconnection from your body and desire.
+Most religious teachings support abstinence before marriage and disapproval of certain sexual pleasures.
+They usually promote a strict binary view of gender and sexuality with no acceptance of polyamory or bisexuality.
+They stunt the development of healthy and fulfilling sexual relationships, leading to a sense of disconnection from your body and desire.

 The trauma itself can be challenging to identify as symptoms may overlap with those of other mental health concerns.
 However, some red flags that point to religious trauma include:

-• Feeling like you have lost your sense of self or identity and are disconnected from yourself and the world;
+- Feeling like you have lost your sense of self or identity and disconnection from yourself and the world;

-• Struggling with relationships, especially with family members who are still involved in the same religion or cult;
+- Struggling with relationships, especially with family members who still follow the same religion or cult;

-Secular Therapy to Heal and Recover from Religious Trauma.
+Secular Therapy to Heal in Recovering from Religious Trauma.

 Secular Psychotherapy is a proven treatment for religious trauma, and the therapeutic association between the therapist and the client is important to recovery.
 One of the goals of psychotherapy for religious conditioning is to help you to believe in yourself again, and this usually involves trusting your therapist.
 However, trusting someone can be challenging, especially if you’ve experienced religious trauma and those you trusted have betrayed you through abusive practices.
 It is essential to find a secular psychotherapist who has worked with similar experiences.

-Treatment means being able to share your experiences and emotions without fear of judgment or criticism.
-Trust is built on a foundation of safety and a confidence that you can disclose what happened without being invalidated or dismissed.
+Recovering from religious trauma means being able to share your experiences and emotions without fear of judgment or criticism.
+When you establish a foundation of safety and trust, you can disclose what happened and trust that the counsellor will not invalidate or dismiss you.
 A secular therapist can provide a non-judgmental space for you to explore your beliefs and experiences, and identify the impact of the church or cult on your mental health.
 A therapist can also provide support and guidance in developing healthy coping strategies and self care.

 Healing and recovering from religious trauma is a process that can take time and practice.
 The role of a therapist is not only to encourage but to assist you to develop strategies you might need to build resilience and regain confidence.
 Therapy is a collaborative process, and you have an active role to play in your recovery.
 You might not get it right the first time.
 A compassionate response to yourself could be to see the healing journey as a learning experience, and allow yourself to grow and discover at the pace that feels comfortable for you.